Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 Open the tracking and verify:

-If you notice an error, act immediately (when possible) through:
+If you notice an error, act immediately (when possible) via:

-selection of a "pickup point" (parcel shop / locker)
+• choice of "pickup point" (parcel shop / locker)

 ✅ B) Choose a more convenient delivery option